KickingTheTV/ciapp-alpha-docs/docs/pipelines/index.md

 ---
 layout: page
-title: Build Instrumentation
+title: Pipeline Instrumentation
 nav_order: 2
 has_children: true
-permalink: /build-instrumentation
+permalink: /pipeline-instrumentation
 ---

-# Build Instrumentation
+# Pipeline Instrumentation

 Detail instructions of how to instrument your CI provider {: .fs-6 .fw-300 }